jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 [`add_variable`](@ref) nor [`add_constraint`](@ref) for
 [`SingleVariable`](@ref)-in-`typeof(set)`.
-In addition, it should implement `supports_add_constrained_variables(::Optimizer, ::Type{Reals})` and return `false` so that free variables are bridged, see [`supports_add_constrained_variables`](@ref).
+In addition, it should implement `supports_add_constrained_variables(::Optimizer, ::Type{Reals})` and return `false` so that these variables are bridged, see [`supports_add_constrained_variables`](@ref).

 ### Handling duplicate coefficients